Pat-joseph/LITA_Class_Documentationn/README.md

   This is where we included some basic lines of code or queries or even some of the DAX expressions used during your analysis;

+Excel
+=AVERAGEIF(J2,A1,BB)
+Where D2 Contains the product Name

   ```SQL
   SELECT * FROM TABLE1
   WHERE CONDITION = TRUE